SchedMD/slurm-gcp/README.md

 12. Slurm should now be able to burst out into project2.

 ## Multi-Cluster / Federation
-Slurm allows you to use a central SlurmdDBD for multiple clusters.
+Slurm allows you to use a central SlurmDBD for multiple clusters.
 By doing this it also allows the clusters to be able to communicate with each other.
 This is done by the client commands first checking with the SlurmDBD for the requested cluster's IP address and port which the client can then communicate directly